Security Consultant; Shuriken Cyber

 Brian L. Levine is a Managing Director at EY Parthenon, where he leads a group focused on cybersecurity and data privacy, primarily in the context of corporate transactions, such as acquisitions, divestitures, and IPOs.
 Prior to joining EY, Mr. Levine served for seven years as Senior Counsel in the U.S. Department of Justice's Computer Crime and Intellectual Property Section ("CCIPS") and National Coordinator for more than 300 federal prosecutors who focus on computer hacking, intellectual property prosecution, and the lawful gathering and use of digital evidence.
 Prior to joining CCIPS, Mr. Levine served as an Assistant Attorney General in the Internet & Technology Bureau at the New York Attorney General's Office; a county prosecutor in Detroit, Michigan; and a civil litigator in Silicon Valley and New York.
 Mr. Levine has clerked for federal judges in the Southern District of Florida and on the Seventh Circuit.
 He earned his J.D. from New York University and his B.A. from the University of Pennsylvania.

-Strategic Sales, Island
+SVP of Strategic Sales, Island

 I am a relationship-driven sales leader with 20+ years experience, the last decade being directly focused in cybersecurity.
 I deliver value to my customer engagements by bringing a keen focus on and understanding of the client’s business drivers, underlying concerns around security issues, and the intricacies of the solutions decision making process.
 I apply my vast experience in solving business challenges by developing and executing actionable strategies for impact based on a client's specific organizational challenges, and excel in communicating the business value of adding security technology to meet the needs of customer IT organizations.
 I am respected as a trusted advisor to customers and colleagues alike for bringing a proven, consultative approach to customer communications, strategic business planning, resource optimization, hiring and developing talent and contract negotiations.